IBM/data-prep-kit/dpk_connector/README.md

-# Bluecrawl Connector
+# DPK Connector

-Bluecrawl Connector is a scalable and compliant web crawler developed for data acquisition towards LLM development.
+DPK Connector is a scalable and compliant web crawler developed for data acquisition towards LLM development.
 It is built on [Scrapy](https://scrapy.org/).

 ## Virtual Environment